Walter de Merton: Career

-In 1241 Walter already held a number of livings in various parts of the country; in 1256 he was an agent for Walter of Kirkham Bishop of Durham in a lawsuit.
+In 1241, Walter already held a number of livings in various parts of the country; in 1256 he was an agent for Walter of Kirkham, bishop of Durham, in a lawsuit.
 Walter was also prothonotary of the chancery in 1258.

 Walter rose to prominence as a skilled lawyer and negotiator.
-When Henry III went to France to negotiate the Treaty of Paris, Walter was left behind as a trusted royal servant.
+When Henry III went to France to negotiate the 1259 Treaty of Paris, Walter was left behind as a trusted royal servant.
 On 29 March, the Justiciar ordered 100 barons to muster in London for a secret meeting that would take them overseas.
-Only a few days later Walter could be seen at Malden, Surrey assisting in the registration of the Justiciar's army.
+Only a few days later Walter could be seen at Malden, Surrey, assisting in the registration of the Justiciar's army.
 The writs were pre-dated, then considered a new procedure at some risk to the messengers' delivery of the writs to Sheriffs in the locality.
 Walter also helped in the complex financial dealing with King Louis IX of France, when he reached London on 30 April.
-In return for a promise of peace, Henry received 12,500 Livres, the equivalent of 500 Knights Fees.
+In return for a promise of peace, Henry received 12,500 Livres, the equivalent of 500 Knight's Fees.
 By 1264, this would be a total of 134,000 Livres of subsidy from the King of France.
 Walter played an invaluable part in the administration of Henry's revenues.
 By 1259, Walter had suitably impressed the king that he was granted a prebendary of St. Paul's, London.